photo showing a box for Godtear, with several miniatures sitting on the table ahead of time.

 Raith’Marid’s ultimate, Tsunami allows them to move to anywhere within 3 hexes and then move all enemies within 2 hexes, 2 hexes in any direction.
 This can be great for disrupting enemy control plans.
 Raith’Marid’s passive grants them a boon of your choice whenever one of their followers leaves the battlefield.

-Raith’Marid has 3 followers, the Splashlings.
+Raith’Marid has three followers, the Splashlings.
 They have 0 movement in both phases, but with the Tide skill, can be placed anywhere within 3 hexes, which gives them great mobility through enemies.
 They also have a passive in both phases that lets them gain a boon on Raith’Marid.
 They have the same attack in both the plot and clash phase, it doesn’t do any damage, but it can move an enemy back one hex.
 The Splashlings’ main role is to position themselves so that Raith’Marid can move.

 In the plot phase, Raith’Marid can move an adjacent objective hex to another empty adjacent hex.
-But where Rath really shines is in movement.
+Where Rath really shines is in movement.
 With only 1 movement in both the plot and the clash phase, Raith relies on the Ker-Splash skill which allows them to remove a Spashling within 3, and replace it with Raith’Marid.
 Jet allows Raith to move a Splashling within 2, up to 3 hexes, for positioning for movement in the next phase.
-Raith’Marid has 2 clash phase attacks.
+Raith’Marid has 2 clash-phase attacks.
 Headbutt, which moves the target 1 hex if it hits, and Lunging Strike, which allows Raith to move 1 hex towards the target before rolling for the attack.

 Rattlebone